seamusduncmcgrath/DeadSpace2008Fixes/README.md

 Skips the boot intro and lands directly on the main menu.
 Set `SkipIntroToMainMenu=1` in the config file.

 ## (Optional) Skip Loading Screen Delay
-Shortens the artificial wait on the loading screen once the level has finished loading.
+Shortens the artificial wait on the loading screen once the level has finished loading when starting a new game.
 The vanilla game holds the loading screen on a ~30 second tip-cycling loop even after the level is ready; this cuts that hold to ~3 seconds, so the loading tips still appear but the screen drops almost immediately.
 Set `SkipLoadingScreenDelay=1` in the config file.

 ## Increased Shadow Count
 Increases the shadow count from 3 to 9.